Do you find it a struggle to cope with the demands of everyday life?

 If you answer ‘yes’ to any of these questions, you may be experiencing symptoms of stress.

 Do I Have Symptoms of Stress?

-If you are experiencing symptoms of stress, it is likely that you will feel tense, irritable, anxious & overwhelmed.
-You might feel physically exhausted, light headed, experience butterflies in your stomach; as well as experiencing poor concentration, no energy & disturbed sleep.
-Furthermore, you might feel like everything is too much & you're unable to cope, causing you to feel like a failure.
+If you are experiencing symptoms of stress, it is likely that you will feel tense, irritable, anxious and overwhelmed.
+You might feel physically exhausted, light headed, experience butterflies in your stomach; as well as experiencing poor concentration, no energy and disturbed sleep.
+Furthermore, you might feel like everything is too much and you’re unable to cope, causing you to feel like a failure.

 What Causes Stress?

 Particular life events can cause people significant problems with stress.
-Difficulties that were once manageable can become more challenging & overbearing.
+Difficulties that were once manageable can become more challenging and overbearing.
 For example:

 - moving house;

 - divorce or family turmoil;

 - death of a relative or close friend;

 - health problems;